Nest (horse): 2022: Three-year-old season

 Nest returned to the track three weeks later on August 23 in the Grade 1 Alabama Stakes at Saratoga.
 Starting as the 35/100 odds-on favorite Nest broke awkwardly from the starting gate recovering quickly and then stalkeing pacesetting longshot She's Keen through fraction of 24.39 seconds for the quarter, 49.44 for the half, and 1:14.37 for six furlongs.
 Nest made the lead approaching the quarter pole, and regular jockey Ortiz, who had been warned by trainer Todd Pletcher for an outside run from Secret Oath turning for home, let his filly roll.
 Nest ran away from Secret Oath and the five other fillies to win by 4 1/4 lengths in a time of 2:03.14.

 On October 9, Nest faced old horses in the Grade II Beldame Stakes at Aqueduct for the first time in a small field of five runners.
 Starting as the 1/20 odds-on favorite Nest settled into the middle of the field with early fractions of :24.52 and :49.01.
 She then moved steadily behind Travel Column and First to Act.
 With the six-furlong marker time of 1:13.16 met her rivals on the outside, and they quickly proved to be no match powering down the stretch several paths wide drawing away to win by almost ten lengths in a time of 1:52.38.
 Co-owner Mike Repole commented after the race, "She had two tough races in Saratoga, even though she won impressively.
 We didn't want to give her 11 weeks off, so we needed to find the right spot and get her a good start where she would have to assert herself but save something for four weeks from now, and I think we found a perfect spot."

-On November 5 in the Breeders' Cup Distaff Nest started the 3/2 favorite finished fourth after a mild rally mid-race.
-However, she was no match for Malathaat who won in a three-way photo finish with Blue Stripe and Clairiere finishing third.
+On November 5 in the Breeders' Cup Distaff, Nest started as the 3/2 favorite but finished fourth behind winner and stablemate Malathaat after staging a mild rally mid-race.
+Still, Nest was awarded American Champion Three-Year-Old Filly honors at the Eclipse Awards for her accomplishments during the year.